 Foodphobic books hide their true purpose

-The diet industry includes hundreds of thousands of books, blogs and websites written to convince us that there is a single path to wellness.
+A huge part of the diet industry is hundreds of thousands of books, blogs and websites.
+These are typically written by thin individuals who promise that there is way to have their body type.
 The greatest danger in diet books lies in their denial that they are selling diets at all.

 Foodphobia and eating disorders

 Foodphobic diets are just the latest of many marketing efforts designed to sell books, products, coaching programs, and more.
-Dieting is the single greatest predictor of eating disorder, which is why these Foodphobic diets, which sell themselves as lifestyles and NOT DIETS are particularly dangerous – many people don’t realize they or their loved ones are falling down the diet rabbit hole until the eating disorder has taken hold.
+Dieting is the single greatest predictor of eating disorder.
+These Foodphobic diets, which sell themselves as lifestyles and NOT DIETS are particularly dangerous.
+Many people don’t realize they or their loved ones are struggling until an eating disorder has taken hold.

 Foodphobic diets are the perfect foil for those of us who hide our eating disorders in plain sight.
-Many of us openly engage in our eating disorders by jumping from program to program, alternating between anorexia-style massive restriction and periods of binge eating and even bulimia when we are in between diet programs.
+Many of us openly engage in our eating disorders by jumping from program to program.
+We alternate between the different foodphobic programs or continuously reduce our list of “safe” foods.
+This is classic eating disorder behavior.

 All diets – whether they include counting calories, adding complicated food rules, removing items from our diet or restricting oneself to juices for periods of time – exert significant stress on the body, raising cortisol levels and leading to long-term negative health impacts.
-By selling these diets as “healthy lifestyles,” they are selling weight loss under the shroud of goodness, which is incredibly tempting for anyone susceptible to an eating disorder.
+The current list of popular diets are being sold as “healthy lifestyles.”
+But make no mistake: they they are selling weight loss under the shroud of goodness.
+They can be a very slippery slope for anyone susceptible to an eating disorder.

 Ginny Jones is the editor of More-Love.org.
 She writes about parenting, body image, disordered eating, and eating disorders.
 Ginny is also a Parent Coach who helps parents handle their kids’ food and body issues.